-One of the innovations in the new edition of the course is listening exercises in the Activity Book.
-Another innovation is the section with tasks for pupils with more developed fine motor skills (Extra Adventure) placed at the end of the Activity Book.
-These exercises cover the material from the entire unit.
+One of the innovations in the new edition of the course is the fact that there are listening exercises in the Activity Book.
+Another innovation is the section containing tasks for pupils with more developed fine motor skills (Extra Adventure) placed at the end of the Activity Book.
+These exercises cover the material from the entire unit and introduce pupils to learning writing.